Did you see that?

 In Case You Missed It

 Here on the Libris blog, we’ve traveled to incredible sites through the photography of the Global Heritage Fund, shared our own step-by-step experience creating a video ad for social media, shared expert tips for setting up your visual media library, and recapped what brands can learn from the Super Bowl.
 Plus, don’t miss our behind-the-scenes video with the PhotoShelter Client Services team.
+When we created our blog, it was pretty time consuming, finding a server like HostServer, getting a domain, it all takes so much time!
+It’s definitely worth it though!

 - Behind the Scenes with Libris: Client Services Has Your Back